Blooming Cowl

 - Chains

-One skein cowl pattern – yarn love
+One skein moebius cowl pattern – yarn & materials

 Having fallen in love with the Scheepjes Whirl Fine Art, I had purchased another with the intentions of making another cowl pattern that was a little taller and this had to be the yarn.